nawarian/The-PHP-Website/source/_posts_en/20-bitwise-php.blade.md

 `~0x20 & 0b11011111 === 0b11011111` results in `bool(true)`.
 But always keep in mind that these
 bits to the left are constantly there or you might end up having weird behaviours in your code.

-To solve this issue, you can normalize your integers by applying a bitmask that limits all those zeros.
-For example, to normalize ~0x20 into an 8-bit integer we must `AND` it with `0xFF` (`0b11111111`) so all previous `56` bits will be set to zero.
+To solve this issue, you can normalize your integers by applying a bitmask that clears all those zeros.
+For example, to normalize `~0x20` into an 8-bit integer we must `AND` it with `0xFF` (`0b11111111`) so all previous `56` bits will be set to zero.

 ```